StarMediaDevelopment/StarUI/README.md

-# StarMenu
+# StarUI
-An inventory menu library for Spigot Plugins
+An inventory UI library for Spigot Plugins